bcgov/sso-docs/docs/advanced/bc-services-card.md

 ## Overview

-The BC Services Card is an optional IDP offered for new and existing Integrations.
-The Pathfinder SSO Service assumes that clients have secured the required approvals before submitting requests for Integration with BC Services Card through the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) app.
+The BC Services Card is one of the IDP offered for new and existing Integrations.
+The SSO Service assumes that clients have secured the required approvals before submitting requests for Integration with BC Services Card through the [CSS](https://sso-requests.apps.gold.devops.gov.bc.ca/) app.
 These approvals enable client systems to retrieve pertinent attributes from approved privacy zones.

 ## Limitations